rolo5555/rolo5555.github.io/docs/blog/posts/pipelines_githubctions.md

 # `Github Actions`: Automate Your Way to Success in Development

 ## The problem
+In today’s fast-paced software development world, teams are constantly under pressure to deliver high-quality applications quickly.
+However, as applications grow in complexity, manual processes often become a bottleneck, leading to errors, delays, and inconsistent releases.
+This is where DevOps practices come into play, offering solutions to streamline and automate these processes.

 Let’s split the problem into two distinct but intertwined realms: Continuous Integration (CI) and Continuous Deployment (CD).
+These practices are designed to help development teams avoid common pitfalls and improve the speed and reliability of software delivery.

 ### Continuous Integration (CI)